 - Fragile self-esteem; hence, relying on other people to recognize worth and needs

-- Puts own needs above anyone else and thinking that they must do as well
+- Puts own needs above anyone else and thinks that they must do as well

-- Feels upset when others ignore them and don’t give what they think they deserve
+- Feels upset when others ignore them and don’t give them what they think they deserve

 - Resents other people’s successes